 SaaS platforms and marketplaces will begin to proliferate, becoming a significant channel opportunity for vendors, as well as a key means by which users will gain access to SaaS solution capabilities.

 SaaS is becoming an international phenomenon, driven by local demand as well as large multi-nationals who are adopting SaaS business solutions on a global basis.
 While US SaaS adoption is clearly going “mainstream”, Europe and Asia are only now beginning to experience the steep adoption ramp that the US has witnessed over the past two years.
-Whereas average US Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... growth rates will likely slow into the 35-40 per cent range in 2008, European market growth rates should exceed 60-70 per cent next year.
+Whereas average US Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
+A market can be defined... growth rates will likely slow into the 35-40 per cent range in 2008, European market growth rates should exceed 60-70 per cent next year.

 SaaS merger & acquisition activity will explode.
 No doubt a serious feeding frenzy is about to unfold and it could be anticipated that a large number of venture-backed start-ups and emerging SaaS companies would be acquired by either SaaS pure-plays, ISVs hungry to enter the SaaS fray or on-shore & off-shore IT services and BPO providers who are eager to leverage a SaaS model.